MSY to New Orleans Cruise Port (2026 Guide)

 Transport options

 Rideshare (Uber/Lyft): Pickups are at the designated rideshare zone outside arrivals.
-Expect $20 to $35 depending on demand.
+Expect $25 to $40 depending on demand.
 This is often cheaper than a taxi for a single traveler.

 Pre-booked shuttle: Shared shuttle services run $20 to $30 per person.
 Book in advance, especially for weekend embarkation days.
 Your cruise line may also offer motor coach transfers as a booking add-on.
+There is no direct public transit from MSY to the downtown cruise terminals, so plan on taxi, rideshare, or a pre-booked shuttle.

 The cruise terminals